gaia-platform/gaia-docs/articles/reference/ddl-use.md

 # use

-Specifies the database to use when compiling the DDL.
+Specifies the database to use when compiling the Data Definition Language (DDL).

 ```
 use database_name;